bearlikelion/dotabot/Readme.md

 	cp .env.example .env
 ```

-Edit the .env file for your settings
+Edit the .env file for your configuration

 Create a cronjob to process the index.php every 10 minutes.
 ```